 Mass Loaded Vinyl (MLV)

-- Overview: MLV is a heavy, flexible material engineered to block sound transmission.
+- Overview: A dense, flexible material specifically engineered for sound blocking.

 Acoustic Panels

-- Overview: Designed to absorb sound and reduce echoes, acoustic panels improve room acoustics rather than block external noise.
+- Overview: Designed to absorb sound reflections and reduce reverberation within a room.

 Fiberglass Insulation